 Glen is represented by Jago Irwin at Independent Talent.

-THE CHELSEA DETECTIVE – SEASON TWO NOW ON ACORN TV
+THE CHELSEA DETECTIVE – SEASON THREE

 PRIME SUSPECT 1973/TENNISON